mdt-re/openscad-polyhedra/README.md

 polyhedron_faces_orientation(id)
 polyhedron_faces_inradius(id)
 ```

 ## Examples

 See the [examples](examples) folder for more detailed explanations of the functionality.
+This folder also contains some interesting examples which can be 3d printed.

 ## Bugs & Feedback